Painting a faucet – 3-month update

 There is slight wear on the handle, and a little paint has chipped away on the base of both handles.

 It was really easy to touch up with a small brush, and overall I am pleased with how well they have held up.
 This faucet sees a LOT of use.
 It’s the bathroom on our main floor, and our family and guests use it.
 Also, I don’t mess around with germs, so this faucet has seen lots of Scrubbing Bubbles.
 Now that I feel confident about how the paint has held up on the faucet, I painted the faucets in our master bath and my boys’ bathroom.
 This time, I did use a primer.

 It is Rust-Oleum and easy to use.
 Now, I know you’re not supposed to spray paint inside, but it makes it SO much easier.
 You MUST make sure you prep the faucet/sink area before you prime and paint.

-- The primer really didn’t seem to help much.
+Unfortunately, the primer wasn’t very helpful.
 My faucet without the primer has held up just as well as those I used primer on.
 The Rust-Oleum paint is pretty amazing on its own!

-- I did eventually replace all the painted faucets in our home.
-It was a great way to buy time before buying new faucets, but painting a faucet (in my experience) is a temporary fix.
+I did eventually replace all the painted faucets in our home (after 2.5 years).
+It was a great way to buy time before buying new faucets, but painting a faucet (in my experience) is a TEMPORARY FIX.

 To see more about how to paint a faucet click HERE.